 Another classic New Zealand mountain bike track, the Queen Charlotte blends stunning Marlborough Sounds’ scenery with a raft of great services – bike-friendly boat transport, comfortable lodges and pretty campsites, and resorts with food and cold beer.
 There’s also the chance to go swimming, kayaking, bush walking and bird spotting.
 The clincher, however, is the riding – this trail has some of the sweetest singletrack in the country, tracing ridges and sweeping around bays, and cutting through fragrant beech forest.

-Definitely best left to fit off-road riders, the Dun Mountain trail starts out on the lower slopes of Nelson’s Codger’s Mountain Bike Park – well worth exploring as an add-on or another day’s adventure.
+Definitely best left to fit off-road riders, the Coppermine Trail starts out on the lower slopes of Nelson’s Codger’s Mountain Bike Park – well worth exploring as an add-on or another day’s adventure.
 After a steady climb up an old tramway line, riders reach Coppermine Saddle to begin what is one of the most exhilarating blasts on any Great Ride – a 10km-long, 760m fast-forward descent complete with kick-ass corners and plenty of rock-dodging.
 (We prescribe craft beer back in Nelson to settle the nerves!)

 Mangapurua Track (Mountains to Sea)